-

 The ITD doesn't provide registration refunds, regardless of how much of the registration you've actually used.

-Each State has its own policies regarding driver licenses, vehicle registration, and time requirements.
-The Unofficial DMV Guide provides such information specific to each one:
+Each state has its own policies regarding driver licenses, vehicle registration, and time requirements.
+We provide such information specific to:

 Each link will help you find the appropriate information for your new home.